gitGNU/gnu_pyformex/HOWTO-dev.rst

       Be careful!

 - Wherever possible add an example of the use of the function.
-By preference this should be a live example that can be used through the --testmodule framework.
+By preference this should be a live example that can be used through the --doctest framework.
 This should be structured as follows::

     Examples: